 The following should be kept in mind when considering alternate day therapy:

-Because of the advantages of alternate day therapy, it may be desirable to try patients on this form of therapy who have been on daily corticoids for long periods of time (e.g., patients with rheumatoid arthritis).
-Since these patients may already have a suppressed HPA axis, establishing them on alternate day therapy may be difficult and not always successful.
+4) Because of the advantages of ADT, it may be desirable to try patients on this form of therapy who have been on daily corticoids for long periods of time (eg, patients with rheumatoid arthritis).
+Since these patients may already have a suppressed HPA axis, establishing them on ADT may be difficult and not always successful.
 However, it is recommended that regular attempts be made to change them over.
 It may be helpful to triple or even quadruple the daily maintenance dose and administer this every other day rather than just doubling the daily dose if difficulty is encountered.
 Once the patient is again controlled, an attempt should be made to reduce this dose to a minimum.

-As indicated above, certain corticosteroids, because of their prolonged suppressive effect on adrenal activity, are not recommended for alternate day therapy (e.g., dexamethasone and betamethasone).
+5) As indicated above, certain corticosteroids, because of their prolonged suppressive effect on adrenal activity, are not recommended for alternate day therapy (eg; dexamethasone and betamethasone).

-In using alternate day therapy it is important, as in all therapeutic situations to individualize and tailor the therapy to each patient.
+7) In using ADT it is important, as in all therapeutic situations to individualize and tailor the therapy to each patient.
 Complete control of symptoms will not be possible in all patients.
-An explanation of the benefits of alternate day therapy will help the patient to understand and tolerate the possible flare-up in symptoms which may occur in the latter part of the off-steroid day.
+An explanation of the benefits of ADT will help the patient to understand and tolerate the possible flare-up in symptoms which may occur in the latter part of the off-steroid day.
 Other symptomatic therapy may be added or increased at this time if needed.

-Although many of the undesirable features of corticosteroid therapy can be minimized by alternate day therapy, as in any therapeutic situation, the physician must carefully weigh the benefit-risk ratio for each patient in whom corticoid therapy is being considered.
+9) Although many of the undesirable features of corticosteroid therapy can be minimized by ADT, as in any therapeutic situation, the physician must carefully weigh the benefit-risk ratio for each patient in whom corticoid therapy is being considered.

 How is Prednisone Tablets Supplied

 Prednisone Tablets, USP are available in the following strengths and package sizes: